 The goal of Junior Police Academy is to familiarize children with the role of a Police Officer.
 Participants should be prepared for a hands-on experience of a wide variety of Law Enforcement techniques and training.

 The Junior Police Academy consists of various activities to prepare youths for future entry into the law enforcement field.
 Several neighboring agencies including New Jersey State Police and Customs and Immigration will be coming in to teach the participants the many different aspects of law enforcement.
 In addition, there will be one hour of physical training per day.
 Lunch will be provided daily.

 Children are required to wear sneakers along with the issued t-shirt, shorts, baseball cap, gym bag, and water bottle (items provided at orientation).

 All instruction, demonstrations and presentations will be administered and supervised by the men and women of the Hoboken Police Department.

 Waivers MUST be completed for participation in this program if selected for the program.

-On April 26 from 10 a.m. to 2 p.m. the Hoboken Police Department and the Drug Enforcement Administration (DEA) will give the public its eighth opportunity in three years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
+On Saturday September 27th from 10 a.m. to 2 p.m. the Hoboken Police Department and the Drug Enforcement Administration (DEA) will give the public its ninth opportunity in four years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
 Bring your pills for disposal to the below addresses.
 (The DEA cannot accept liquids or needles or sharps, only pills or patches.)
 The service is free and anonymous, no questions asked.

 - 400 1st Street (Lobby)